LingSiewWin/Mindmap-generator/README.md

 Verify Tesseract: tesseract --version
 Verify Poppler: pdftoppm --version
 If missing, install them with Homebrew (see Requirements above).

+Create Templates Folder:

+Create a templates folder in your project directory.
+Place index.html (from the provided code) in templates/index.html.

 Launch the Magic: